Innovating Leadership: Co-Creating Our Future

 About Our Guest:

-Steve Daley is president of Market-Based Management, LLC, which provides training and development services to Koch companies.
+Steve Daley is president of Principle Based Management, which provides training and development services to Koch companies.
 Mr. Daley joined Koch in 2005.
 He was director of the MBM® Capability prior to his current role.
 In the United States, he has worked as a consultant to USAID and as a research fellow for the Mercatus Center.
 He has had several opportunities to present his work on microfinance to congressional audiences.
 Mr. Daley has a Ph.D. in Economics from George Mason University and has worked in both the business and policy fields.
 He was raised in Australia where he was a partner in a tax and business strategy firm for more than five years.

 S2-Ep52: Lessons from Governors, Athletes, & Activists on Growing Women Leaders